 Here’s a few questions to help you decide which of these qualifications is best for you.

-If the answer is not much, then the MA in Translation Studies may not be feasible.
+If the answer is not much, then a university bachelor’s degree or the MA in Translation Studies may not be feasible.

-If you’re uncertain about your competence, you’d do well to speak to the course provider first.
+If you’re uncertain about your linguistic competence, you’d do well to speak to the course provider first.
 We offer a free level test.

 3. How much translation experience do you have?

 If you’re not sure whether you’d enjoy studying translation theory and writing academic essays then the MA in Translation Studies might not be the right fit for you.

-If you plan what you’re going to do when you’ve completed the qualification then it’ll help you choose the right course.
+If you plan what you’re going to do when you’ve completed the qualification, then it’ll help you choose the right course.

-10. Other qualification options for translators
+Other certification options for translators

 And don’t forget that there’s a wealth of knowledge to be found for yourself in books and by following blogs.